 3. How often should lawn mower blades be replaced?

-Ultimately, replace the blades if they are getting the job done.
+Ultimately, replace the blades if they are not getting the job done.
 Do not keep using your blades if the average life span of your blades is not up.
 Make sure you buy the right blades for your mower.

 If possible, visit the store you bought your mower and ask them to recommend the right blade size for your mower.
 If you buy brand name blades, you will get a warranty that you can use if your blades malfunctions.